-Zen ADO.NET Entity Framework Data Providers describes the public methods supported by the PsqlCommand object.
+The following table describes the public methods supported by the PsqlCommand object.

 Method Description Cancel Attempts to cancel the execution of an IDbCommand.
 CreateParameter Creates a new instance of an IDbDataParameter object.
 Dispose Releases the resources used by the component.
 Overloaded.
 ExecuteNonQuery Executes a SQL statement against the PsqlConnection object, and returns the number of rows affected.
 This method is intended for commands that do not return results.
 ExecuteReader Executes the CommandText against the connection and builds an IDataReader.
 ExecuteScalar Executes the query, and returns the first row of the resultset that the query returns.
 Any additional rows or columns are ignored.
 Prepare Creates a prepared version of the command on an instance of Zen.
 Note: The Prepare method has no effect in this release of the data provider.